-Our organisation has overview and responsibility for delivering a number of workforce related programmes including employment practice in relation to raising concerns which are in the public interest.
+Our organisation has responsibility for delivering a number of workforce related programmes, including employment practice in relation to raising concerns which are in the public interest.

 NHS Employers is not a prescribed body nor do we have a role in regulating NHS organisations.
 Our part in the system is quite unique compared to other national bodies.